DecisiveAI/mdai-operator/docs/rules.md

 ```
 This rule will be triggered whenever a new item is added to the ACTIVE_USERS set.
 ## `then` - Actions
-The then block is an array of actions to be executed sequentially when the when condition is met.
+The then block is an array of actions to be executed sequentially when the `when` condition is met.
 These actions are used to modify computed variables or call external webhooks.
 ### Modifying Variables
 These actions update the values of computed variables stored in Valkey.
 #### setVariable
 Sets or updates the value of a scalar variable (`string`, `int`, `boolean`).
-`key`: The key of the variable to update.
+`key`: The name of the variable to update.
 `value`: The new value for the variable.
 Value could use interpolation.
-See details: [TODO add link]
 ```yaml
 then:
   - setVariable: